 15. Don’t forget to solve previous years’ question papers

-Just like the weekly test, the previous year’s math exams papers are also gonna very useful for you if you want to improve your maths.
+Just like the weekly test, the previous year’s math exam papers are also gonna very useful for you if you want to improve your maths.
 Exams papers always contain the best question, even sometimes an easy question may look harder to you in the exam paper.

 So, if you want to kick out your fear of math and get better at math you must solve the previous year’s maths question papers.
-These previous years’ questions will make a habit in you to solve exams papers easily.
+These previous years’ questions will make a habit in you to solve exam papers easily.

 But remember you are allowed to solve previous years’ questions only when you have studied your all math topics very well.
 Keep in mind, that you might also get solutions to the questions so, don’t get obsessed with the solution easily when you’re solving it.

-You can easily online access math previous years’ papers for any exams.
+You can easily online access math in previous years’ papers for any exams.
 However, you can also purchase 5-10 years of previous years’ question bank in form of a hard copy.
 It’s on you which one you’re comfortable with.

 Now It’s Your Turn: